-The new revolving facility of AED 150 million extended to the Group is to be utilised in the form of issuance of documentary credits and drawing cash advances up to an amount of AED 75 million, out of which an amount of AED 90 million (cash advances of AED nil) has been utilised by the Company as of 31 December 2011.
+A revolving facility of AED 150 million extended to the Group is to be utilised in the form of issuance of documentary credits and drawing cash advances up to an amount of AED 75 million, out of which an amount of AED 90 million (2011: AED 90 million) (cash advances of AED nil (2011: AED nil)) has been utilised by the Company as of 31 December 2012.
 The revolving facility carries interest at 0.58% to 1.75% for issuance of documentary credits and EIBOR plus a margin on cash drawings and is repayable on 31 March 2019 with an annual clean down of no more than AED 5 million of cash advances made.